BarbulescuR/Logarithmic-density-of-positive-rank-genus-2-Jacobians/README.md

    - RootNumber.gp ---> timing of computing the L-function of a genus-2 curves

    - genus1rank2.dat |
    - genus2rank2.dat |---> the LMFDB data to estimate the logarithmic density of rank 2 curves.
                             Numerically, one sees that it is larger for genus-2 curves than for elliptic curves.
                             This  corroborates with the fact that Watkins conjectured a logarithmic density of 3/4 for elliptic curves and we prove a log. density >= 5/7 for genus-2 curves.

+   - RubinSilverberg2001.sage ---> list of twists over Q(t) of rank 2 and 3 of given elliptic curves over Q. The scripts allow to test experimentally that the probability to have rank r0+r in a family of twists of rank r0 is the same as the probability to have rank r in the set of all twists